Welcome to Our Blog on the Camino Portuguese

 Camino Portuguese Pilgrimage

 Today we slept in until around 6 am, and then made a leisurely start, heading out into a cool, overcast morning.
-We walked about two kilometers to the first cafe, where we stopped for coffee and chocolate croissants.
-We were soon joined by the lovely German couple who have walked to Santiago from their home, and later on we were joined by a few additional pilgrims.
+We walked about two kilometres to the first cafe, where we stopped for coffee and chocolate croissants.
+We were soon joined by the lovely German couple who had walked to Santiago from their home, and later on we were joined by a few additional pilgrims.

-After breakfast we continued on through a lovely forested section of track.
-It was filled with cala lilies and other wildflowers that seem to have opened in the last few days.
+After breakfast, we continued on through a lovely forested section of track.
+It was filled with cala lilies and other wildflowers that seemed to have opened in the last few days.
 We have been enjoying the more relaxed, quieter, rural nature of the trail since Porto.

 The villages have taken on a different feel here too - gone are the stucco walls topped with ornamental metal fences and decorated with tiles.
 Now the buildings and walls are mostly field stone, which looks similar to the granite shield in North America, rather than the yellow sandstone we saw farther south.
 The stone structures here are almost reminiscent of the buildings we saw in Galicia, Spain.